Nicholas Christakis: Research

-Physician
+Medicine

 Christakis has practiced as a home hospice physician and in consultative palliative medicine.
 He took care of indigent, home-bound, dying patients in the South Side of Chicago while at the University of Chicago, from 1995 to 2001.
 During this time, he was also active in translating research results into national policy changes with respect to end-of-life care in the USA; for instance, he testified before the US Senate Special Committee on Aging in 2000 (regarding barriers to hospice use, prognostication, and the cost-effectiveness of hospice).

-In Boston, from 2002 to 2006, Christakis worked as an attending physician on the Palliative Medicine Consult Service at Massachusetts General Hospital.
-In 2006, he moved to Mount Auburn Hospital.
-In 2013, he moved to the Department of Medicine at Yale University.
+Christakis has worked with terminally ill patients and their families as an attending physician on the Palliative Medicine Consult Service at Massachusetts General Hospital in Boston and at Mount Auburn Hospital.
+He is currently associated with the Yale School of Medicine.

 Books

 Christakis' first book, Death Foretold: Prophecy and Prognosis in Medical Care, was published by the University of Chicago Press in 1999 (ISBN 978-0226104706), and has been translated into Japanese.
 The book, based on his dissertation, explored the role of prognosis in medical thought and practice, documenting and explaining how physicians are socialized to avoid making prognoses.
 It argues that the prognoses patients receive, even from the best-trained American doctors, are driven not only by professional norms but also by religious, moral, and even quasi-magical beliefs (such as the "self-fulfilling prophecy").

-His second book, Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives, was co-authored with James Fowler and was published by Little, Brown in 2009 (ISBN 978-0316036146).
+His second book, Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives, was co-authored with James Fowler and published by Little, Brown Spark in 2009 (ISBN 978-0316036146).
 It was awarded the "Books for a Better Life" Award in 2009 and has been translated into 20 languages.
 Connected draws on previously published and unpublished studies and makes several new conclusions about the influence of social networks on human health and behavior.
 In Connected, Christakis and Fowler put forward their "three degrees of influence" rule, which theorizes that each person's social influence can stretch to roughly three degrees of separation (to the friend of a friend of a friend) before it fades out.
+Nobel Prize winner Maria Ressa has said Connected influenced her establishment of Rappler: "Actually part of what drove me during that time period, and this was also important in the formation and how we created Rappler, was the Framingham Heart Study here in Massachusetts.
+Because [Christakis and Fowler] wrote this book where they... proved that things, emotions, ideas, actions spread through three degrees of influence."